-In this week's Abundance Insider: Night-time energy-producing solar panels, Lynx’s new standalone MR headset, and new moves in AI-driven drug discovery.
+In this week's Abundance Insider: Night-time energy-producing solar panels, Lynx’s new standalone MR headset, and new moves in Artificial Intelligence-driven drug discovery.

 P.P.S.
 Want to learn more about exponential technologies and home in on your MTP/ Moonshot?
 Abundance Digital, a Singularity University Program, includes 100+ hours of coursework and video archives for entrepreneurs like you.
 Keep up to date on exponential news and get feedback on your boldest ideas from an experienced, supportive community.
 Click here to learn more and sign up.

-What it is: Earlier this week, French startup Lynx unveiled the R-1, a standalone mixed reality headset built for pass-through AR and powered by Qualcomm’s new Snapdragon XR2 chip.
-The headset—aimed at enterprise users—has an occluded display (no light from the outside enters), but can achieve both VR and AR internal projections.
+What it is: Earlier this week, French startup Lynx unveiled the R-1, a standalone mixed reality headset built for pass-through Augmented Reality and powered by Qualcomm’s new Snapdragon XR2 chip.
+The headset—aimed at enterprise users—has an occluded display (no light from the outside enters), but can achieve both augmented reality and virtual reality internal projections.
 As one of the first products to use Qualcomm’s powerful new Snapdragon XR2 chip, the headset powers six cameras for positional tracking, pass-through AR, and eye-tracking.
 Even in the absence of controllers, the standalone R-1 can seamlessly track hand positioning and movements.
 The R-1’s novel prism-like lens additionally makes it more compact than traditional XR lenses.
 Claiming a resolution of 1,600 × 1,600 in each eye and a 90-degree FOV, Lynx is on track to compete with Magic Leap and Microsoft Hololens, touting a $1,500 price tag and summer 2020 release date.

 What it is: Researchers from UC Davis have devised a mechanism that can allow solar panels to generate power 24 hours per day, including during nighttime conditions.
 Using a technique known as radiative cooling, the panels can generate up to a quarter of their daytime energy production at night, leading to an overall boost of about 12% in total energy production.
 According to one of the researchers, Jeremy Munday, "A regular solar cell generates power by absorbing sunlight, which causes a voltage to appear across the device and for current to flow.
 In these new devices, light is instead emitted and the current and voltage go in the opposite direction, but you still generate power.
 You have to use different materials, but the physics is the same."